BMW 330e range, MPG, CO2 & charging

 BMW 330e range, MPG & CO2 emissions

-With the petrol engine running, we found the 330e returns economy of around 40-45mpg in varied use, including a lot of motorway miles.
-That's good for a petrol car with this level of performance and the ability to deliver fuel-free commuting over shorter journeys – and better than a Volvo S60 Recharge will return.
-Even so, a BMW 320d diesel will likely do 50mpg and over in similar use, so if you routinely cover big motorway miles, then do bear in mind that a diesel will be more economical.
+However, a diesel BMW 320d diesel will manage over 50mpg on the same sort of trips, so if you regularly cover big motorway miles, then do bear in mind that a diesel will be more economical.
 This is where the diesel plug-in hybrid Mercedes C-Class could also be a great compromise if you want electric running and diesel economy.

 In This Review